 Taxis are prevalent in Hawaii, but of course they are costly depending on your travel route.
-Lyft and Uber are popular on Oahu, and it’s an option if you don’t plan on straying too much from your home base.
-While Uber is mainly popular around Honolulu and Waikiki, there are a few drivers that will take you anywhere around the island.
+Lyft and Uber are also very popular on Oahu!

 This last option is surprisingly an unpopular choice for an ‘island’.
 Oahu doesn’t see much hitchhikers besides The North Shore, as that side of the island has a very laid back vibe.
 Islands such as Maui and The Big Island are more of a country lifestyle, so some may do it there also, but again it’s not very common.
 Safety could also be an issue here; so remember to have good judgement if you decide to hitchhike.